nonomal/Olares/README.md

 ## Getting started

 ### System compatibility
-Olares is available for Linux, Raspberry Pi, Mac, and Windows.
-It has been tested and verified on the following systems:
+Olares has been tested and verified on the following platforms:

 | Platform            | Operating system                     | Notes                                                 |
 |---------------------|--------------------------------------|-------------------------------------------------------|